EspacioTeam/write-ups/2016/Amazing.md

 ***Solving phase***

 When we scouted all maze, use BFS to find the path to the very right/bottom cell.
-Then, make move to the right.
+Go there and make move to the right.

 ***Repeat until you get flag***